voxpupuli/puppet-postfix/README.md

 #### Parameters

 ##### `ensure`
 Defines whether the hash map file is present or not.
 Value can either be present or absent.
 Default: present.
 Example: absent.

 ##### `content`
 A free form string that defines the contents of the file.
 This parameter is mutually exclusive to the source parameter.
 Default: Undefined.
-Example: '#Destination                Credentials\nsmtp.example.com            gssapi:nopassword'
+Example: '#Destination                Credentials\nsmtp.example.com            gssapi:nopassword'.

 ##### `source`
 A string whose value is a location for the source file to be used.
 This parameter is mutually exclusive with the content parameter, one or the other must be present, but both cannot be present.
-Default: Undefined
+Default: Undefined.
-Example: 'puppet:///modules/some/location/sasl_passwd'
+Example: 'puppet:///modules/some/location/sasl_passwd'.

 #### Examples
 ##### Create a sasl_passwd hash from a source file